Agent-Diamonds/LottoAmericaDataFun/README.md

 ### Description
 Simply prints a JSON in a nice, readable format.
 Simply used to verify the results from the web scraper look as expected.

+## Lotto America IPYND

+### A notebook that loads winning Lotto America Data from all time and then transforms it into a more pleasant and usable format.
+Various explorations into the data are then performed, just as a fun project to examine statistical outcomes of Lotto America winning number combinations.